Reach out! We look forward to hearing from you.

 For example: You may not want to accept gifts of real estate at this time, but if a $4 million opportunity lands in your lap, you can always work with a professional facilitator to help.
 They will certainly receive a handsome cut — but then, so will your nonprofit.
 Or, another example, let’s say your “strict” age minimum for a Charitable Gift Annuity is 65.
 But Mrs. Johnson, 87, who is a yearly million-dollar giver, wants to give a birthday gift — a gift annuity in the amount of $500,000 — in the name of her daughter, 64.
 Would you say no?
 This is why we, as a planned giving vendor, use terms like “suggested” in our marketing language.

 These types of experiences (sometimes gut-wrenching) will push your limits.
 But rolling up your sleeves and getting the work done will hastily enhance your career.

-For your convenience, all of the tools and forms you need are in Planned Giving in a Box or just Module II of The Box.
-(Module I contains a planned giving website and various outreach materials; Module III covers donor relations.)
+For your convenience, all of the tools and forms you need are in Legacy Giving in a Box.

 Before you get The Box, use some of the free planned giving tools on this page.

 We’ve seen many fail at their jobs by attempting to formalize their program before they begin their marketing efforts, and by spending too much of their time and financial resources on back office systems and operations.
 You need a balance between both.